Elementary Statistics: What is it?

 Some Really Silly Statistics

 You may be wondering why you should bother to learn stats at all.
 You might be thinking that, outside of class, you won’t use it in real life.
 While that could be true…you could probably get by your whole life without ever understanding what a standard deviation is…not knowing means you’re more likely to be hoodwinked by the media, the government, and anyone else out there who manipulates statistics on a regular basis.
 Misleading statistics are rampant.
-Watch this short video (or read the article on misleading statistics) to get an idea of how we’re bombarded with misleading statistics on a regular basis:
+Read the article on misleading statistics to get an idea of how we’re bombarded with misleading statistics on a regular basis.

 How To Understand Elementary Statistics: The Key